CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

-# Complete Beginner's Guide to Deploying Your YaliAero MERN Application with AWS ECR
+# Complete Beginner's Guide to Deploying Your YaliAero MERN Application in AWS EC2 with AWS ECR

 This guide is designed for absolute beginners who have never used AWS or GitHub Actions before.
 We'll walk through every single step with detailed instructions to deploy your YaliAero MERN application.